Illustration And Design Resources

 Below shows Haydn’s tools used to create his illustrations, artworks and designs.
 Firstly, these tools help Haydn create his landscape illustrations.
 Others help market his illustration shop.
 Finally, most of these resources help Haydn build his illustration, design and fine art portfolio.

 Some items Haydn uses daily, whilst others are less frequent (weekly / monthly).
 Haydn only recommends tools that he’s used himself.
 Equally, he only recommends items that can benefit you.
-These resources might help your art, improve your portfolio to your side hustle.
+These resources can help your art, improve your portfolio to your side hustle.

 These resources below aren’t all art related.
 Haydn has included non-artistic books and pieces of marketing software.
 As a final note, some of these resources are affiliate links.
 This means Haydn will receive a small commission if you buy from these links.
 This will be at no extra cost to you.
 Hope you enjoy these resources below!